 For more than 19 years, Attorney Bajaj has dedicated his practice to defending clients against a variety of serious criminal charges, including those for disturbing the peace.
 His aggressive approach makes it tough for the state to build a case against his clients.
 As a result, he is often able to get the charges against his clients reduced or dismissed.
-Call the Law Office of Vikas Bajaj, APC today to request a free consultation.
+Call the Law Office of Vikas Bajaj, APC today to request an initial consultation.

 Disturbing the Peace in San Diego

 California’s disorderly conduct law prohibits various disruptive and potentially dangerous actions.
 Penal Code 415 PC defines the crime of disorderly conduct to include any of the following behaviors:

 - Unlawfully righting or challenging another person to fight in public

 - Willfully and maliciously disturbing another person by making loud and unreasonable noise, and

 - Using offensive words in a public place.

 Disturbing the Peace by Fighting in Public